wp-plugins/timeline-blog/readme.txt

 2. Search for "timeline-blog"
 3. Click "install"
 4. Activate the plugin once it is installed
-5. Click on "Timeline Blog" from the left menu and follow the instructions to complete the installation
+5. Click on "OS Timeline Blog" from the left menu and follow the instructions to complete the installation

 FTP upload installation method: